 At that moment, Keri’s hand hit the lamp shade, crashing the lamp it to the hardwood floor.

 Picking up the lamp, she missed the stricken look on her daughter’s face.

 During their mid-afternoon snack, Keri reached for another cookie and bumped her milk.
-Wide-eyed, she watched as the tall cup overturned and rolled off the table.
-Milk everywhere.
+Wide-eyed, she watched as the cup overturned and rolled off the table.
+Milk splashed everywhere.